Saltzshaker/bio-kinetic-typography-chat/README.md

 4. Go to http://localhost:3000 in a browser
 5. Open another browser with the same url to communicate between two browsers

-To test on two computers:
+To test on two computers, on each computer:

 1. Make sure bio-kinetic-typography-chat repo is synced on each computers

-On each computer:

 2. Make sure there are several hundred lines of test data in the gsrData.txt file in each repo
 3. cd bio-kinetic-typography-chat
 4. node local-server.js